 The Spanish fashion brand commissioned renowned fashion photographer Craig McDean — who, in the past, has worked on campaigns for Alexander McQueen, Chloé, and Alexander Wang — to shoot the marine-themed lookbook.
-In front of a tangled wall of fishing nets and ropes, are models donning sand-coloured combat boots paired with Bermuda short-style rompers; ivory- and navy-coloured Teva-like sandals with open weave jumpers and pleated skirts; and slouchy wide-leg trousers over leather slides and styled with a cream-coloured knit.
+In front of a tangled wall of fishing nets and ropes, are models donning sand-colored combat boots paired with Bermuda short-style rompers; ivory- and navy-colored Teva-like sandals with open weave jumpers and pleated skirts; and slouchy wide-leg trousers over leather slides and styled with a cream-colored knit.

 Shop all 32 pieces from Zara’s fourth SRPLS collection by clicking through the slideshow ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.